 For walls with regular drywall you have a choice of using a one gang plastic old work box or a 2″x3″ metal old work box.
 Consult article 314 and table 314.16(A) and table 314.16(B) in the National Electrical Code for the proper size box for the wire that you will be using.

 When you have the side of the stud located and you are confident that there aren’t any obstacles in the wall, you can cut the hole so that the side of the electrical box will be against the side of the stud.
-You can use a drywall saw for this.
+You can use a compass saw or a keyhole saw for this.

 Check to make sure that the plastic old work box fits into the opening against the stud.
-It is okay to have small gaps on the side, but the top and bottom should be snug to allow for the box ears to have a good place to seat against.
+It is okay to have small gaps not greater than 1/8″ on the side, but the top and bottom should be snug to allow for the box ears to have a good place to seat against.

 The old work box will have plastic cable clamps inside the back of the box to grab the NM-B cable.
 You should pry one open (Do not remove it!) with a screwdriver and bring your cable into the box.
 Strip part of the outer sheath off and bring at least eight inches of wire into the box.
 Now push the box into the wall opening and tighten down the screws that bring the box clamps against the wall using a screwdriver or a drill.
 Do not over tighten as the plastic ears will bend and lose their grip on the wall.
 Make sure that the box is straight and then drive one 1″ or 1 1/4″ x #8 sheet metal screw through the side of the box and into the stud.
 This will make the box solid and not completely dependent on the drywall for support.
 Do not drill more than one screw as the box will distort and will not look straight.